DESTINATIONS - VENICE

 This would be such a great trip for a group of attention seeking, fun loving friends to borrow or buy some costumes and stunning masks and have the most unforgettable and amazing time.

-And while you're in the area take an hours train ride up the road to Verona!
-Verona took us by surprise.
-So much more than Juliet's balcony.
-Go take a look!
+And while you're in the area take an hour train ride to VERONA -So much more than Juliet's balcony.
+It took us by surprise!

 TRAVEL PLANNING TIPS: